 This hike was a return to the scene of my first outdoor adventure experience as a 9 year old hiking with my dad in 1980.
-Since I have backpacked here before, I am familiar with how great the hiking is in this park, but I walked away with even more respect for the Porkies after three amazing days in the wilderness.
-The park has so much to offer from a hiking, backpacking, and camping aspect.
+Since I have backpacked the Porcupine Mountains Wilderness State Park again, so I am familiar with how great the hiking is in this park.
+This trip I even walked away with even more respect for the Porkies after three amazing days in the wilderness.
+The park has so much to offer from a hiking, backpacking, and camping arena.

 This time I choose to start at Lake of the Clouds.
 After staring in awe at the scenic overlook, I proceeded to Mirror Lake and then down the Little Carp River Trail.
 In just a couple of miles I experienced mountain overlooks, mountain lakes, beaver ponds, and then a cascading river with several waterfalls.

 The last night I camped right along Lake Superior.
 I was treated to an unbelievable sunset and heard the soothing crash of the waves all night.
-Dave Freeman of the Wilderness Classroom stated that the great thing about camping is you wake up with a different view each morning.
-This was my view as I went to bed and woke up: not too shabby.
+One of the great aspects of camping is the joy of waking up each morning with a different view.
+You can see my view from my tent on to Lake Superior below and it was stunning.

 Instead of heading towards Lake Superior, you can also hike east on the Escarpment Trail and then loop back on the Government Peak Trail.
 You can then add one of the previous loops for a longer three or four day hike or head back to the Lake of the Clouds if only hiking a modest one night out in the woods.